armadaproject/armada/docs/api.md

 - [usage.proto](../pkg/api/usage.proto) - methods for reporting of resources usage

 ## REST
-Rest api exposes only public subset of gRPC api and it is implemented using grpc-gateway (https://github.com/grpc-ecosystem/grpc-gateway).
+The REST api only exposes the public part of the gRPC api and it is implemented using grpc-gateway (https://github.com/grpc-ecosystem/grpc-gateway).

 Swagger json specification can be found [here](../pkg/api/api.swagger.json) and is also served by armada under `my.armada.deployment/api/swagger.json`